-- Child mortality statistics, which presents final statistics on stillbirths, infant deaths and childhood deaths that occurred in England and Wales in a calendar year
+Child mortality statistics, which present final statistics on stillbirths, infant deaths and childhood deaths that occurred in England and Wales in a calendar year

-The Child Mortality Statistics Quality and Methodology Information document contains important information on:
+The Child Mortality Statistics Quality and Methodology Information report contains important information on:

 The User guide to birth statistics provides information on the collection, production and quality of birth statistics based on birth registration data.

-The ONS policy on protecting confidentiality in birth and death statistics (currently under revision) is available on our website.Back to table of contents
+The ONS policy on protecting confidentiality in birth and death statistics (currently under revision) is also available.Back to table of contents

 The annual total of deaths occurring in a calendar year is taken from the standard dataset for death occurrences created from the deaths database.
 To be acceptably complete, this annual extract must be taken some months after the end of the data year to allow for late death registrations.
 Although there will inevitably be a small number of deaths not registered when the annual extract of death occurrences is taken, delaying the timing of the extract any further will delay the publication of the data.

-The Birth cohort tables for infant deaths represent those babies born in a calendar year who died before their first birthday, linked to their corresponding birth notification and their corresponding death registration.
+The Infant mortality (birth cohort) tables represent those babies born in a calendar year who died before their first birthday, linked to their corresponding birth notification and their corresponding death registration.